Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Implementation and Performance

 \subsection{Point Map Estimation}

 To evaluate point map estimation under wide field-of-view cameras, we conduct experiments on the ScanNet++ \cite{yeshwanth2023scannet++}, Matterport3D \cite{chang2017matterport3d}, and Stanford2D3D \cite{armeni2017joint} datasets.
 For ScanNet++, we use the official \textit{nvs\_sem\_val} split and randomly sample 20–30 images per scene from 50 scenes.
 For Matterport3D, we follow the official test split consisting of 18 scenes and sample images to ensure sufficient visual overlap using the probability matrix described in Section ~\ref{sec:Training}.
 For Stanford2D3D, we use the same test cases as those described in Section~\ref{sec:pose_estimation}.
-For point cloud alignment, we sequentially apply Umeyama alignment \cite{umeyama2002least}, MoGe optimal point alignment \cite{wang2025moge}, and Iterative Closest Point.
+For point cloud alignment, we sequentially apply Umeyama alignment \cite{umeyama2002least}, optimal point alignment \cite{wang2025moge}, followed by Iterative Closest Point.
 Following \cite{wang2025continuous,wang2025pi}, we report Accuracy (Acc.), Completion (Comp.), and Normal Consistency (N.C.) as evaluation metrics.
 Table~\ref{table:pointmap} demonstrates that Wid3R achieves superior performance, particularly under 360$^\circ$ camera settings.
+We further compare Wid3R with Ours ($\pi^3$ \cite{wang2025pi}), which is designed based on the $\pi^3$ architecture without the ray representation and camera model tokens, showing that our method provides clear advantages.
 Qualitative results are presented in Fig.~\ref{fig_result}, illustrating the robustness of Wid3R across diverse camera types.
 Notably, while prior methods exhibit performance degradation on distorted imagery, our approach enables accurate estimation even for 360$^\circ$ images.